Adrian333Dev/PulsePro_API/docs/design.md

   - Create and manage organizations.

 - **Organization Assignment:**
-  - Assign users and departments to an organization.
+  - Assign departments to an organization.

 ### 3. Advanced Department Management